WBS-TW/KE201G/content/home/demo.md

 headless: true

 # Order that this section appears on the page.
-weight: 1
+weight: 15

-title: Introduktion till Analysvetenskap och Forensik
+title: Demos
-subtitle: Om kursen
+subtitle:

 design:
   columns: "1"